tom-pollak/lazygit-vscode/README.md

 - `lazygit-vscode.configPath`: Set custom LazyGit config.
 Useful if you like different behaviour between VSCode and CLI.
 - `lazygit-vscode.autoHideSideBar`: Auto-hide the side bar when showing lazygit.
 - `lazygit-vscode.autoHidePanel`: Auto-hide the panel when showing lazygit.

+For settings to be applied, LazyGit window must be restarted (`q`).

 ## More info